aappddeevv/scalajs-reaction/docs/src/main/tut/docs/index.md

 // contains virtual dom objects import vdom._

-// imports all virtual dom elements so you can use <.div.
-If you import <._ then you can just use "div"
-// this is for list style attributes import prefix_<^._

-// non-native trait style attributes import vdom.tags
+// non-native JS trait style attributes import vdom.tags._ import vdom.svgtags._

 // import this if you are using the office-ui-fabric-react library, otherwise skip import fabric